jordanlev/twig-tree-tag/README.md

 # twig-tree-tag

 A Twig extension for succinctly traversing nested lists (e.g. navigation menus).
-Based on https://github.com/jordanlev/twig-tree-tag, but updated to PHP 8 and Twig 3.
+Based on https://github.com/jordanlev/twig-tree-tag, adapted for PHP 8 and Twig 3 by Tac Tacelosky.

 ## Requirements

 Requires PHP 8.1 or higher